 Associate Professor Hanh at the Conference.
 Photo: Tam Anh General Hospital

-Speaking at the conference, Associate Professor, Dr. Luong Ngoc Khue, Director of the Department of Medical Examination and Treatment Management (Ministry of Health) said that thanks to the active coordination between the Ministry of Health and professional associations, especially the respiratory sector, the fight against Covid-19 has achieved many results.
-Vietnam has officially announced to the world that Covid-19 has been transferred from group A infectious disease to group B. However, there are still many challenges.
+Speaking at the Conference, Associate Professor, Dr. Luong Ngoc Khue, Director of the Department of Medical Examination and Treatment Management (Ministry of Health) said that thanks to the active coordination between the Ministry of Health and professional associations, especially the respiratory sector, the fight against Covid-19 has achieved many results.
+Vietnam has officially announced to the world that Covid-19 has been transferred from group A infectious disease to group B. However, many challenges remain.
 In recent years, Vietnamese respiratory scientists have strengthened international scientific cooperation to update scientific knowledge on guidelines for diagnosis, treatment and prevention of respiratory diseases.

 Associate Professor, Dr. Nguyen Thi Xuyen, President of the Vietnam Medical Association, stated that the current situation of respiratory diseases is increasingly complicated.
-In addition to classic diseases, there are also new diseases that have never been seen before, causing difficulties in diagnosis, treatment and monitoring of patients.
+In addition to classic diseases, there are also new emerging diseases that have never been seen before, making it difficult to diagnose, treat and monitor patients.
 The complex and unpredictable developments of infectious respiratory diseases and the antibiotic resistance of bacteria also make diagnosis and treatment difficult.
 The Vietnam Respiratory Association has made significant contributions to strengthening health education and communication, training, updating medical knowledge for doctors, and improving the quality of medical examination and treatment.

 Professor Chau at Tam Anh General Hospital booth.

-This year's conference featured 137 presentations by nearly 90 experts and doctors, more than half of whom came from France, the US, Japan and Australia.
-Many practical topics were discussed, such as updates on diagnosis and treatment of asthma, chronic obstructive pulmonary disease, lung cancer, sleep apnea, interstitial lung disease, pediatric respiratory issues and thoracic surgery.
-Many new diagnostic and treatment techniques were shared, such as bronchoscopy with ultrasound, non-invasive ventilation for sleep apnea treatment, minimally invasive lung surgery, lung biopsy for early diagnosis of lung cancer, endovascular intervention in some respiratory diseases such as arteriovenous fistula, strategies for prevention and treatment of hospital-acquired pneumonia, etc.
+This year's conference featured 137 presentations by nearly 90 experts and doctors, more than half of whom came from France, the US, Japan, and Australia.
+Many practical topics were discussed, such as updates on diagnosis and treatment of asthma, chronic obstructive pulmonary disease, lung cancer, sleep apnea, interstitial lung disease, pediatric respiratory problems, and thoracic surgery.
+Many new diagnostic and treatment techniques were shared, such as bronchoscopy with ultrasound, non-invasive mechanical ventilation for sleep apnea treatment, minimally invasive lung surgery, lung biopsy for early diagnosis of lung cancer, endovascular intervention in some respiratory diseases such as arteriovenous fistulas, strategies for prevention and treatment of hospital-acquired pneumonia, etc.

-“This is an opportunity for domestic and foreign doctors to update the world's latest advances in the respiratory field, and identify new challenges in medical examination and treatment in the post-Covid-19 period,” said Associate Professor Hanh.
+“This is an opportunity for domestic and foreign doctors to update the latest advances in the world in the respiratory field, and identify new challenges in medical examination and treatment in the post-Covid-19 period,” Associate Professor Hanh said.

 Hoai Pham